Dipenpatel3/Dipenpatel3/README.md

 I recently graduated with a **Master of Science in Information Systems from Northeastern University** (December 2025) and bring 3+ years of hands-on experience designing and deploying production-grade data systems across AWS and Azure.

-Currently at **OneSpan** — a global leader in digital identity and security solutions.
-I build and maintain production-grade ETL pipelines with Apache Airflow, architect AWS event-driven ingestion systems using Lambda, SQS, and CloudFormation, and optimize Splunk monitoring to ensure high data reliability across authentication and security workflows.
+Currently working as a **Data Engineer at OneSpan**, building and maintaining production-grade ETL pipelines with Apache Airflow, architecting AWS event-driven ingestion systems using Lambda, SQS, and CloudFormation, and optimizing Splunk monitoring to ensure high data reliability across authentication and security workflows.
 I also drive pipeline resiliency improvements that eliminate data loss and duplicate processing at scale.
 Previously at **Skyfi Labs**, where I built Azure Data Factory ETL pipelines, Kafka infrastructure, and containerized workloads to process high-volume IoT sensor data.

 I'm deeply passionate about the intersection of data engineering and AI, particularly agentic systems, RAG pipelines, and LLM-powered data infrastructure.